pjwards/ward/README.md

 If you face unresolved reference issue in pycharm, you should make 'www' Source root.
 And you set 'add source roots to PYTHONPATH' in pycharm preference.

-[This site](http://stackoverflow.com/questions/21236824/unresolved-reference-issue-in-pycharm) help you to set.
+[This site](http://stackoverflow.com/questions/21236824/unresolved-reference-issue-in-pycharm) helps you to set.

 And set 'Django Support' in pycharm preference, such as 'Django project root', 'Settings' and 'manage.py'.